rokolinkon/cw2-best-practices/README.md

 ![image](https://user-images.githubusercontent.com/70546234/229973109-45b3a695-9d61-4bf3-a10a-937030e1acdc.png)

 So, to comply with this new rule, let’s make a new branch, for example… `git checkout -b dev && git push —set-upstream origin dev`.
 We’ll need this to make pull requests on later.

+### Feature Branching
+Throughout this lab, every time you make a change to the code, we’ll make a new branch as if it was a “feature.”
+For now, we won’t be making any changes, but stay tuned!